orwel1984/cpp/Foundational-Concepts/Smart-Pointers.md

 A pointer is a type of variable that:

 - Stores the **address** of an object in memory.
-- *Lifetime*: It's lifetime isn't controlled by the encapsulating object.
+- __Lifetime__: It's lifetime isn't controlled by the encapsulating object.
+The pointer variable can go out of scope while the memory resource it is pointing to will still remain alive until explicilty cleaned up.
 - It can be assigned the address of another pointer or non-pointer variable, nullptr or contain some random data if unassigned.
 - *Owning-Pointers*: <p>
 When a program allocates an object on the *heap* in memory, it receives the address of that object in the form of a pointer.
 Such pointers are called *owning-pointers*. e.g. the call to **new** operator in C++ or **malloc** in C (which in turn calls the linux **brk()** and **sbrk()**  to increase the size of data-segment memory allotted to the process).